-A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign the following Executive Order in his first 100 days of office.
+A bipartisan coalition of 100+ organizations and former Cabinet Members are calling on the President-Elect to sign the following draft Executive Order.
 This Executive Order is a part of our initiative to improve accessibility for People with Disabilities in the Intelligence Community.

 (DRAFT PREPARED OUTSIDE OF THE WHITE HOUSE)